dane-9/gemini-srt-translator-gui/README.md

 ## Features

+- **Intuitive Interface** - Easy to use Interface with intuitive functionality
-- **Batch Processing** - Add multiple SRT files and process them in sequence
+- **Batch Processing** - Add multiple SRT files and process them in sequence from multiple directories at once.
+SRTs will be renamed and moved back to the source directory
-- **Visual Queue Management** - Drag, drop, sort, and manage translation jobs
+- **Queue Management** - Use right-click context menu to reorder, reset, or remove files
 - **Real-time Progress** - Live progress bars and status updates
 - **Full GST Integration** - Access to all advanced GST parameters and model tuning
-- **Context Management** - Add descriptions and copy/paste between files
-- **Smart Resume** - Automatically continues to next file after completion
-- **Modern Interface** - Clean, intuitive design with keyboard shortcuts
-- **Persistent Settings** - All configurations saved automatically
+- **Easy Context Management** - Easily apply one description to multiple in queue

 ## Installation